DoraSz/anomalyDetectionVis/readme.md

 ![Example 2](example_export/show_labels_example.gif)

 Plotting sliding window standard deviation and dynamic thresholding on the reconstruction errors.
-The sliding window standard deviation is an alternative approach to monitor the pattern of reconstruction errors in a sliding window instead of modeling the upper boundary of the normal reconstruction errors. (hide_classes=False, show_srd=True, std_window_size=20)
+The sliding window standard deviation is an alternative approach to monitor the pattern of reconstruction errors in a sliding window instead of modeling the upper boundary of the normal reconstruction errors. (hide_classes=False, show_std=True, std_window_size=20)

 ![Example 3](example_export/no_labels_std_example.gif)